 Of course, a CRM solution is only valuable when its information is up to date.
 For sales reps, that means logging calls and activities on a daily basis.
 And although Salesforce provides an easy-to-use web-based interface and accompanying mobile apps, ideally, call and activity logging could be better accomplished without manually typing anything — whether that’s on a keyboard or on a 4.7-inch smartphone screen.
 Instead, reps should be able to log their notes simply by speaking.

 Starting with the iPhone 4 in 2010, smartphones have almost all come equipped with front-facing cameras.
-The merit of the front-facing camera’s effects on culture are hotly debated, but one truth remains: it’s never been easier to capture video from anywhere.
+The merit of the front-facing camera’s effects on culture are hotly debated, but one truth remains: it’s never been easier to record videos from anywhere.

 Today, video is the closest thing we have to replicating the in-person experience, capturing both rich verbal and nonverbal communication.
-For salespeople recording in the field, it offers a nearly effortless medium by which they can store everything by simply speaking — just hit record.
+For salespeople in the field, it offers a nearly effortless medium by which they can capture everything by simply speaking — just hit record.

 Later, when salespeople need to prepare for the next meeting, they can re-watch their earlier video and get caught up with ease.
 Adding video to Salesforce means that video call reports are integrated right into the same tool that they use to keep track of other notes, action items, and documents.